kirby-b/Python-Collection/README.md

 -Make sure you have python downloaded

--Open Download the zip and unzip it.
+-Download the zip and unzip it.

--Open up the terminal and type in cd followed by the exact file location of the files EX: cd /User/Docments/SomeDudesCode/Mini-Python-Projects
+-Open up the terminal and type in cd followed by the exact file location of the files EX: cd /User/Docments/SomeDudesCode/Python-Projects

 -Type python followed by the file name EX: python hangman.py